 All applicants must file their application online using their own user ID and password.
 Using a family member's or friend's user ID and password may erase a candidate's original application record.
 FAIR CHANCE INITIATIVE:

 The County of Los Angeles is a Fair Chance employer.
 Except for a very limited number of positions, you will not be asked to provide information about a conviction history unless you receive a contingent offer of employment.
 The County will make an individualized assessment of whether your conviction history has a direct or adverse relationship with the specific duties of the job, and consider potential mitigating factors, including, but not limited to, evidence and extent of rehabilitation, recency of the offense(s), and age at the time of the offense(s).
 If asked to provide information about a conviction history, any convictions or court records which are exempted by a valid court order do not have to be disclosed.
-Department Contact Name:
+COVID-19 Vaccination

 Sandra PerezDepartment Contact Phone: